adomynx/-mitraassist-demo/README.md

-# MitraAssist Portal — Demo
+# MitraAssist Portal - Demo

 A clickable prototype of the MitraAssist Service Certificate Portal.
-Built with Next.js 14, React, Tailwind CSS, and lucide-react.
+Built with Next.js 14, React, Tailwind CSS, and Lucid React.

 ## What's inside